AdamR33s/Demo/README.md

 TypeScript - Bot and ORM - I also wrote a discord bot in Typescript and again used an ORM layer (PRISMA).
 Typescript I've spent less time on than other languages but love some of it's features.
 I've not spent as much time on the environmental elements of JavaScript/Typescript either.
 I had some assistance in getting ESBuilder up and running to make the TS project happen.
 I've included files "cm.ts", "cmAdverts.ts", "cmDb.ts" and "schema.prisma" to demonstrate some of the basic functionality and intial API hook in this has.
 Functionality for this is still quite basic at the moment.

 LUA Script - Video Game Modifications - A very interesting project undertaken to modify a piece of Software originally written in Java, using a KHLUA, with a top level of LUA Script.
 This presented a whole range of crazy challenges like the iteration of objects returned from Java crashing due to the difference in Indexing!
 I've included some of the base Modules I wrote as part of this project (community request).
 Amazingly when released to the general public I achieved over 100,000 public subcribers for these projects: Steam Workshop::[KYR] Real Weather Mod (steamcommunity.com) Steam Workshop::[KYR] Meds, Cures and Delays (steamcommunity.com) Steam Workshop::[KYR] Survival & Crafting (steamcommunity.com) I've included files "kyrMCDmedeffects.lua", "kyrMCDsetup.lua" and "kyrMCDvaccine.lua" to give a taste of what these projects included.

-Summary Please feel free to explore, I hope you'll find this interesting and informative in terms of my skills and understanding.
-If you have any queries or questions, or any issues accessing these files, please reach out to me on the details above!

-Many Thanks, Adam